MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Remove-AzureDeployment.md

 ```

 ## DESCRIPTION
-The **Remove-AzureDeployment** cmdlet deletes a deployment of an azure_2 cloud service.
+The **Remove-AzureDeployment** cmdlet deletes a deployment of an Azure cloud service.
 To delete a deployment, first suspend it.

 ## EXAMPLES